pabloehc/cop3530-HashingShips/README.md

 # HashingShips

+_To make development easier we created a public repository where we all contributed to: [repository](https://github.com/pabloehc/cop3530-HashingShips)
+That is where you will find a history of our Pull Requests._

 Hashing Ships is a terminal game where users must sink ships in a hashmap.

 **Running the Main method in the Main class allows you to play the game.**